What functionality does the Nevis Access App offer?

 The Nevis Access App offers authentication via PIN or fingerprint.
 What about face recognition or other mechanisms?

 Currently we support fingerprint and PIN for Android and iOS.
 Face recognition is supported on Apple iOS devices supporting FaceID.
-Face and iris recognition is supported on Android devices running on Android 10 or later that have a Class 3 (Strong) biometric sensor.
+Face and iris recognition is supported on Android devices running on Android 10 or later that have a Class 2 (Weak) or Class 3 (Strong) biometric sensor.

 I have lost my mobile device with the registered Access App.
 How can I de-register that device?